What are Anxiety Disorders? Different Types of Anxiety Disorders Explained

 Health Anxiety

-Health anxiety used to be known as hypochondriasis.
-If you have health anxiety, it means you misinterpret usual bodily symptoms and become convinced that you have a critical or life-threatening illness.
-It’s time to seek help if you are very anxious and often scared about the state of your health.
-Also, if you’re a frequent visitor to your GP or you are developing coping behaviours to deal with your feelings, such as avoiding hospitals and medical issues or obsessing about them.
+When to get help for health anxiety: It’s time to seek help if you are very anxious and often scared about the state of your health.
+If you’re a frequent visitor to your GP or you are developing coping behaviours to deal with your feelings, such as avoiding hospitals and medical issues or obsessing about them.

 OCD (Obsessive-Compulsive-Disorder)

-OCD is an anxiety disorder characterised by you feeling inappropriate and distressing intrusive thoughts, images or impulses that occur against your will.
-The compulsions are the things we do to avoid or ‘control’ the thoughts.
-Those behaviours can be internal behaviours (mental activities) or physical compulsions (touching, counting) to ease the anxiety and stress surrounding the thought.
-OCD can be intrusive thoughts about a range of themes, including; harm, relationships, sexuality, paedophilia, religion, existentialism and contamination.
+Symptoms of OCD: Presented as internal behaviours (mental activities) or physical compulsions (touching, counting) to ease the anxiety and stress surrounding the thought.
+OCD can also include intrusive thoughts about a range of themes, including; harm, relationships, sexuality, paedophilia, religion, existentialism and contamination.

 Phobias

-A phobia is an unreasonable fear of a situation or object.
-Common phobias include fear of animals, birds, insects, heights, enclosed spaces and the sight of blood or injury.
-The physiology of fear experienced with phobias can consist of palpitations, breathlessness, sweating and dizziness.
+Phobia symptoms: The physiology of fear experienced with phobias can consist of palpitations, breathlessness, sweating and dizziness.
 Negative and anxious thoughts are common with phobias.
 It’s time to seek help when your fear disrupts your daily life; you avoid places or people because of it, and you’re always on guard, to the point where it affects your ability to function correctly.

 The following are not strictly labelled under anxiety disorders, but Anxiety may be the dominant emotion or be maintaining the problem.
 These are: